Publications & Presentations

 Hutcheon, T. G., Caliandro*, M., Tucker*, G., Wang*, M., & Wu*, K. (2022, March).
 Can race serve as a context in context-driven attentional control?
 Poster presented at the 93rd annual meeting of the Eastern Psychological Association, New York, NY.
 (Poster)

 Hutcheon, T. G. (2021, May).
 Context-driven control is not cued by gender.
 Poster presented at the 33rd Annual Meeting of the Association for Psychological Science, Virtual Meeting.
+(Poster)

 Hutcheon, T. G. (2021, April).
 The impact of social categories on context-driven attention.
 Talk presented as part of the Bard College Psychology Program Colloquium Series.
 Annandale-on-Hudson, NY.